Le Réveil de Flore: Gallery

-Mathilde Kschessinskaya as the goddess Flora (left) and Vera Trefilova as the god Cupid (right) in Le Réveil de Flore, 1894.
+Mathilde Kschessinskaya as the goddess Flora (right) and Vera Trefilova as the god Cupid (left) in Le Réveil de Flore, 1894.

 Caricature of Mikhail Fokine as the god Mercury in Le Réveil de Flore by the brothers Nikolai and Sergei Legat, circa 1903.

 Mikhail Fokine as the god Mercury in Le Réveil de Flore, circa 1901.

 Anna Johansson as the goddess Aurora in Le Réveil de Flore, 1894.